AHum-Tech/Helpdesk-L1-Homelabs/Windows Active Directory Labs/Onboarding New Users/README.md

 ## Objectives

-1) Create the specified users in our branch in Los Angeles and assign them to their corresponding department security groups to ensure proper NTFS permission inheritance.
+1) Create the specified users in our branch in Los Angeles.
+Then create and assign them to their corresponding department security groups to ensure proper NTFS permission inheritance.

 |Names		|Department	|Title				|Company Number		 |Email			|Special Notes							|
 |---------------|---------------|-------------------------------|------------------------|----------------------|-------------------------------------------------------|